 Assets and liabilities of a foreign operation are translated into Japanese yen at the closing rate.
 Income and expenses are translated into Japanese yen using the average rate for the period.
+Financial statements of a foreign operation in a hyperinflationary economy reflect the effects of inflation, and income and expenses are translated into Japanese yen at the closing rate.

 Exchange differences arising from translating the financial statements of a foreign operation are recognized as other comprehensive income.
 If a foreign operation is disposed of, the cumulative amount of the exchange differences relating to that foreign operation are recognized in profit or loss in the period of disposal.